 The assessment strategy is designed to provide students with the opportunity to demonstrate their understanding, using the following:

-Online Tests (50%) Five online tests each with 5 multiple choice questions (MCQs) to demonstrate their understanding of the core areas of accounting and finance, this will also help them to assess how much work they may need to undertake to be ready for the final financial evaluation project.
+Five Online Tests (10% per test, 50% in total) Five online tests to demonstrate their understanding of the core areas of accounting and finance, this will also help them to assess how much work they may need to undertake to be ready for the final financial evaluation project.

-First, formative assessment will be given in a live seminar based on students' understanding of the knowledge learnt and the implications to decision makings in the service industry.
+First, formative assessment will be given in a live tutorial based on students' understanding of the knowledge learnt and the implications to decision makings in the service industry.

 Second, post-lecture live Q&A sessions and weekly homework exercises will be set to improve students' understanding on an on-going basis.

 Third, practical exercises and answers will be provided on Surrey Learn as a way of formative assessment.

 The feedback of the online test will be given automatically and immediately after the test; whereas the feedback of the individual report will be available no more than three weeks after the submission date.